JeremieV/feed/README.md

   - logo / favicon
   - metadata
 <!--  -->
+- add buttons to add topics at the center of the page when feed is empty
 - add feed/channel pages, where you can see desc, img, icon, and other feeds from url
 - perform all the metadata requests together in async?
 - display skeleton while loading